Ontology Object Properties are Data Model Associative Entities – not Relationships

 Atlantic CODT picture

-The model transformation of this mapping requires user configuration and a holistic, metadata-set based approach rather than conventional parsing of RDF/OWL files.
+The model transformation of this mapping requires user configuration and a holistic, metadata-set-based approach rather than the conventional parsing of RDF/OWL files.

 The Configurable Ontology to Data model Transformation (CODT) enables the user to initialize transformation options.